Crocus Rose goes all the way at National Poll Show

 Harveybros 1 Crocus Rose

-After a long show season which commenced in May, Crocus Rose has been round the circuit this summer and in the past few weeks has peaked, taking the supreme championship at Moreton-in-Marsh, top honours at the Scottish National and the title of Scottish Beef Champion of Champions at Keith Show, Moray.
+After a long show season which commenced in May, Crocus Rose has been round the circuit this summer and in the past few weeks has peaked, taking the supreme championship at Moreton-in-Marsh, top honours at the Scottish National and the title of reserve native in the Scottish Beef Champion of Champions at Keith Show, Moray.

 Born in March 2018, this 17 month old heifer is the first calf of Harveybros 1 Crocus N1, which was transferred into Sophie’s ownership as a 21st birthday present from George and was successfully shown in its own right, picking up junior champion and reserve female champion at the Great Yorkshire in 2016 and reserve junior female champion at the Highland in the same year.
 Crocus Rose stood reserve at both the Great Yorkshire and the Royal Highland shows and is sired by Normanton 1 Laertes, which was shown so successfully by TD and WT Livesey, Normanton le Heath, Leicestershire.
 Sophie will be retaining this heifer in the herd for breeding.